 The Amida Trust is a registered charity in the UK whose aims are to spread the dharma.
-They particularly support the Amida School of Pureland Buddhism.
+They particularly support Amida Shu, a Pureland Buddhist tradition.

 The Amida community also encompasses a wide and creative network of spiritually inclined ordinary people from many orientations.
 Out of this rich diversity has arisen devotional, inspirational, educational, social, community, campaigning, and cultural projects.

 For more information on Amida Shu (local groups, teachings etc.) see www.amidashu.org